+Getting behind the wheel of a vehicle while fatigued and drowsy can have dangerous, and sometimes deadly, consequences.
 The Florida Legislature designated the first week of September each year as Drowsy Driving Prevention Week to educate the public on the dangers of driving while drowsy and to honor the memory of 8-year-old Ronshay Dugans.
-Ronshay was killed in 2008 when her school bus was hit by a driver who fell asleep at the wheel.
+Ronshay Dugans was killed in 2008 when her school bus was hit by a driver who fell asleep at the wheel.

-- slow down your thought process and reaction time;
+- Slow down your thought process and reaction time;

-- affect your judgment and vision;
+- Affect your judgment and vision;

-- impair your sense and abilities;
+- Impair your sense and abilities; and

-- cause micro-sleeping (“nodding off”) or falling completely asleep.
+- Cause micro-sleeping (“nodding off”) or falling completely asleep.

 The two main causes of drowsy driving are lack of quality/quantity of sleep and driving at times of the day when you would normally be sleeping.
-Young males, shift workers, commercial drivers and people with untreated sleep disorders or with short-term or chronic sleep deprivation are at an increased risk for drowsy driving crashes.
+Young drivers, shift workers, commercial drivers and people with untreated sleep disorders or with short-term or chronic sleep deprivation are at an increased risk for drowsy driving crashes.